 As a result of these new gaming opportunities, casino gambling, including Native American gaming, is legal in over half the fifty United States, and most of the casinos have been built in the last 10 years.

 What does all of this mean to the cruising enthusiast?
-Fortunately for those of us who like to gamble, cruise lines continue to build bigger and more elaborate onboard casinos.
+Fortunately for those who like to gamble, cruise lines continue to build bigger and more elaborate onboard casinos.
 Many passengers consider them an essential feature of the cruise experience, and ships ranging from luxury to mainstream all have casinos.